Canadian Bee Research Fund

 Save Our Bees

 We don’t think about the tiny honeybee very often.
 But it’s quickly making big headlines around the world!
 The honeybee is the cornerstone of the environment and is critical to our food supply around the world.
-Scientists from the U.S.A. to France and Spain and all the way to U.K. and China are trying to solve the mystery of what’s causing the disappearance of the honey bee.
 Your help is needed to help our pollinators.
 Corporate and individual donations are very much appreciated … and we need you to help Save Our Bees.
 All funds (100%) donated to Save our Bees are deposited into the Canadian Bee Research Fund, a registered charity that distributes funds for bee health research.

 We encourage you to to learn more and help get behind this important initiative.
 Contributions can be made by clicking on the “donate” button using credit card or Paypal.